ms/buildtogether.tech/collaborate/index.md

 <span x="versioning"></span> described how to use version control to manage
 individual work, but it really comes into its own when we are working with other people.
-Portals like [GitHub][github], [GitLab][gitlab], and [BitBucket][bitbucket] are all designed to support this, and they all provide other tools for managing and reviewing shared information.
+Portals like [GitHub][github], [GitLab][gitlab], and [Bitbucket][bitbucket] are all designed to support this, and they all provide other tools for managing and reviewing shared information.
 This chapter looks at how to use those tools so that <span x="process"></span>'s discussion of software development processes will make more sense.